Rocky Road Banana Bread

 A little Wikipedia searching led us to discover that rocky road on its own is actually a type of candy, and the ingredients differ by country of origin.
 Who knew?!

-Armed with my newfound knowledge on what goes into American rocky road (typically walnuts, chocolate, and marshmallows), I decided I needed to make some sort of rocky road themed baked good.
+Armed with my newfound knowledge on what goes into American rocky road, I decided I needed to make some sort of rocky road themed baked good.

 My first thought was a bundt cake for my Bundt Cake of the Month series.
 But then several bunches of bananas (literally) showed up at my door, and Rocky Road Banana Bread seemed like the obvious choice!